 Managed Workflows for Apache Airflow (MWAA)

-First create an S3 bucket which will be used for Airflow resources.
+Create a S3 bucket that will be used for Airflow resources.

 $ awslocal s3 mb s3://my-mwaa-bucket